PhysicalMouse/Sheep-it-render-farm-simple-Encryption/README.md

 # Sheep-it-render-simple-Encryption
-A simple Encryption for Sheep it render farm, Only encrypt the output image.
+A simple Encryption for Sheep it render farm.

+This is a plugin for the Sheep it render farm.
+It generates a node that decrypts and reassembles the split image tiles you receive from the farm.
+Simply place this node before your final output node to reconstruct the complete image.